 Ready sends trained medical professionals to your current location.
 Just call (917)-274-7734 to set up an in-home visit today.
 Ready also offers at-home COVID-19 testing in NYC, Los Angeles, New Orleans, Las Vegas, DC, and more!

-This telehealth company is one of the latest healthcare disruptors, using tech to reach patients that might not be able to make it to a clinic or doctor’s office for treatment.
+This telehealth company is one of the latest healthcare disruptors, using tech to reach patients who might not make it to a clinic or doctor’s office for treatment.

-Just call (917) 274-7734 or click here and Ready Responders will dispatch medical ‘responders’ or medical professionals to patients’ homes to test for a long list of conditions and offer urgent care treatment — as well as COVID-19 testing, treatment, and antibody testing.
+Just call (917) 274-7734 or click here, and Ready Responders will dispatch medical ‘responders’ or medical professionals to patients’ homes to test for a long list of conditions and offer urgent care treatment — as well as COVID-19 testing, treatment, and antibody testing.
 Responders share data and vitals with patients’ doctors, creating a seamless transition between urgent and general care in 10 cities and major metro areas.
-Get for everyone, but specifically for sick, elderly, or people with mobility difficulties or anyone that needs urgent care and COVID-19 support, including testing, diagnosis, and treatment.
+Get for everyone, specifically for sick, elderly, or people with mobility difficulties, or anyone who needs urgent care and COVID-19 support, including testing, diagnosis, and treatment.

 While this company has been in business since 2016, it has been booming since the coronavirus breakout in 2020.
 We’re not surprised, either.
 Patients need a more reliable way to get treatment that doesn’t involve hanging out in waiting rooms with sicker patients.

 Ready Responders offers all the benefits of telemedicine without sacrificing customer service.
 It’s kind of like an updated house call from days of doctors' past.
 Patients simply make an appointment, and a responder is dispatched as soon as possible (depending on the severity of the condition).

 The ability to get testing right from home for the coronavirus is also obviously a major selling point.
 While patients have waited in their cars for hours to get tested in some cities, getting tested from the comfort of your own home is an obvious benefit.